-Provide planning, develop policies, organize and direct the overall successful operation of the Police Department.
+The Administration Division provides planning, develops policies, organizes and directs the overall successful operation of the Police Department.

-The Deputy Chief supports the Chief regarding the daily operations of the Department.
-He also assists the Chief in developing policies and procedures.
+Two Lieutenants support the Chief with the police operations of the Department and assist in developing policies and procedures.

-Oversees the function and maintenance of various units within the department as well as provides support for the community.
+Oversees the function and maintenance of various units within the department while providing support for the community.

 Officers assigned to this unit are first line responders to calls for service and perform general patrol-related duties.
 If you need assistance from an officer or to report a crime, you can call 911 from within Kitsap County or dial (360) 308-5400, 24 hours a day.